 You know, there's so much out there.

-And I have it in front of me, and near the end of the column, he writes the neo Nazis, white supremacists backing Donald Trump, you know, like, you know, fetishized Hitler too.
+And near the end of the column, he writes, the neo-Nazis, white supremacists backing Donald Trump, you know, like, you know, fetishized Hitler too.

-Trump dog whistles to them and the Republican establishment joins them in howls of delight.
+Trump dog whistles to them, and the Republican establishment joins them in howls of delight.

 One need not reach beyond, and it just goes on and on.

-Anyway, so it goes on to say, conclude that the current Republican Party would support Hitler too, because Hitler, thanks to the Reich, is not Hillary Clinton.
+Anyway, so it goes on to say, conclude that the current Republican Party would support Hitler too, because Hitler, thanks to the Reich, is not Hillary Clinton, Third Reich, in other words.

 I don't understand this argumentation.

-That Republicans who support Trump are for Hitler if if Hitler ran against Hillary.
+I don't understand this kind of headline that Republicans who support Trump are for Hitler if Hitler ran against Hillary.

-I, you know, it's irresponsible, it's reckless, it's indefensible to me.
+I, you know, it's irresponsible.

 I am not going to spend my time on this program trying to convince people.

-If he would send common, get rid of Common Core and send education back to the States, if he'd make America energy independent, if he'd repeal Obamacare and replace with health care savings accounts and be a little more fiscally responsible than Obama.
+If he would send common, get rid of Common Core and send education back to the states, if he'd make America energy independent, if he'd repeal Obamacare and replace with healthcare savings accounts and be a little more fiscally responsible than Obama, what is it that any one person wants from the government?

 What are you looking for?